DAPLearning2025/DAPLearning2025/README.md

 - **`/resources`**: Additional tools, articles, and learning references.

 ## 🚀 Features
-- Hands-on exercises in Python, R, Power BI, and Excel.
+- Hands-on exercises in Python, Power BI, and Excel.
 - Case studies and real-world project scenarios.
 - Resources to enhance your data analytics journey.